-The places she has taken her daughters on field trips include the Salvador Dali Museum and the Mahaffey Theater in St. Petersburg, and the Florida Aquarium and Busch Gardens in Tampa.
+She has taken her daughters on field trips to the Salvador Dali Museum and the Mahaffey Theater in St. Petersburg, as well as the Florida Aquarium and Busch Gardens in Tampa.

 “We love our home-school field trips,” she said.

-Hollaway said the major financial challenge with home school isn’t purchasing books and supplies.
+Hollaway said the major financial challenge with home schooling isn’t purchasing books and supplies.
 It’s balancing home schooling with working to earn a living.

 Hollaway, who generally home-schools during standard business hours, said she has to juggle when she works so that it fits into the girls’ schedules.